mvamsi73/FullStackOpenExercises/PART-10/README.md

-# Exercises for part10 of the Full Stack Open course
+# Exercises 10.1 to 10.27 for part10 of the Full Stack Open course

-It was recommended to generate a separate repository for part10 solutions for the course.

-All other exercises can be found at the [main repository](https://github.com/LateNightCoder0815/fullstackopen)